-MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) will present a new method of 3D printing soft materials, which can be used to increase the safety of robots and make their movements more precise, and enhance the durability of helmets, shoes, phones, and drones, among other things.
+Scientists from MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) will present a new method of 3D printing soft materials, which can be used to increase the safety of robots and make their movements more precise, and enhance the durability of helmets, shoes, phones, and drones, among other things.
 The presentation will happen in the first week of October, 2016.

 Users can program all of the parts of a 3D printed object to the desired level of elasticity and stiffness based on the task at hand, using the “programmable viscoelastic material” (PVM) technique developed by the researchers.

 For example, the researchers developed and outfitted a cube robot with shock-absorbing “skins,’ which utilize only 1/250 the level of energy it transfers to the floor.

 That reduction makes all the difference for preventing a rotor from breaking off of a drone or a sensor from cracking when it hits the floor.
 These materials allow us to 3-D print robots with visco-elastic properties that can be inputted by the user at print-time as part of the fabrication process.